 Quick Facts About Baylor Law School

 Baylor Law is committed to being one of the smallest law schools in the nation.
-With a total student body of 409 (Fall 2012), we are able to offer more personalized attention to each student.
+With a total student body under 400, we are able to offer more personalized attention to each student.

 For more information about Baylor Law School's student body, click here.